Want to read this in ebook form? Download here.

 The sound of helicopter blades once again reached his ears.

 Illya hesitated over the controls.
 Napoleon dragged Morgan Senior to the panel, putting his gun to the old man’s throat.
-“No tricks,” he warned.
+“No tricks,” he said in Illya’s direction.
 “One whiff of trouble and we make this your father’s final resting place.”

 “Which one?”
 Illya muttered, and Napoleon saw the problem.
 There must have been someplace to set real coordinates on the machine, but the front had only two settings—one marked Thrush, the other U.N.C.L.E.
 The labels had been wiped away and rewritten more than once.